February 14, 2025

 When it comes to securing cloud environments, I found Azure Firewall to be a natural fit for businesses already invested in Microsoft’s ecosystem.
 It offers deep integration with Azure services, making it easy to enforce network security policies across hybrid and multi-cloud setups.
 In my view, it simplifies firewall deployment for those running workloads on Azure without the need for third-party solutions.

-I also like that it integrates with Azure Monitor, allowing for centralized logging and analytics.
+Users also appreciate that it integrates with Azure Monitor, allowing for centralized logging and analytics.
 This helps IT teams gain better visibility into network activity and security threats.

-That said, the cost can add up quickly, especially if you need advanced security features.
-Azure Firewall Basic is a more affordable entry point for SMBs, but it comes with some trade-offs that are limiting, in my opinion.
+That said, I observed that the cost can add up quickly, especially if you need advanced security features.
+G2 users suggest that Azure Firewall Basic is a more affordable entry point for SMBs, but it comes with some trade-offs that are limiting.
 It only supports threat intel in alert mode.
 It also runs on a fixed scale with two virtual machines, making it less flexible for growing workloads.
 With an estimated throughput of 250 Mbps, it works well for smaller deployments but may not scale effectively for high-traffic environments.

 Also, like Palo Alto, Azure Firewall takes time to learn.
-While its documentation is comprehensive, it could be more user-friendly, based on my observation.
+While its documentation is comprehensive, according to G2 reviews, the tool could still be more user-friendly.
 This can help admins quickly get up to speed.
 Nonetheless, for businesses deeply integrated with Azure, Azure Firewall is a solid choice to try out.

 "It is designed specifically for the Azure cloud environment, it's offering a seamless and integrated solution for securing resources within Azure.
 It can scale horizontally to accommodate increasing network traffic, making it suitable for small and large deployments.
 Users can configure Azure Firewall to use threat intelligence feeds, enhancing security by blocking traffic to and from known malicious IP addresses."